LIAG Institute for Applied Geophysics: Leibniz Institute for Applied Geophysics: 2008 – 2024

 In December 2008, the institute was renamed the Leibniz Institute for Applied Geophysics (LIAG).
 From then on, LIAG, together with the BGR and LBEG, formed the Geozentrum Hannover.
 In November 2011, LIAG once again passed an evaluation with very good results.
 However, following a negative evaluation at the end of 2018, the Senate of the Leibniz Association recommended in March 2019 that LIAG should no longer receive funding as a member.
 At the beginning of 2020, LIAG’s membership in the Leibniz Association officially ended.
 At the same time, the state of Lower Saxony ensured the continuation of funding, although the federal-state funding was discontinued in 2023.
 As of early 2023, the funding shifted from the federal-state model (50% federal, 37.5% Lower Saxony, and 12.5% other federal states) to full funding by the state of Lower Saxony.
+At the beginning of 2024, LIAG’s working groups were restructured so that, instead of five sections, it has since comprised three research divisions, each with two research departments.